 I certainly couldn’t make a list like this without mentioning these as I have found a few things at garage sales and thrift stores, but it’s not often enough to make it worth my time.
 Honestly, eBay is my choice for the most efficient garage sale/thrift store.

-What creative ways have you found to get your favorite clothes on a budget?
+What creative ways have you found to get your favorite brand name clothes on a budget?

 |Tiffany is a wife and mom of two, living simply to indulge her family’s love of outdoor recreation and travel.
 You can find her contributing at Simple Homemade, The Creative Mama and her personal home on the web, Mommy Goes Green.|